OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 [![Teaser video showing Script Lab being used in Excel, Word, and PowerPoint Online.](../images/screenshot-wide-youtube.png 'Script Lab teaser video')](https://aka.ms/scriptlabvideo)

-### Supported clients
+## Supported clients

-Script Lab is supported on the following clients for Excel, Word, PowerPoint, and Project where available.
+Script Lab is supported for Excel, Word, PowerPoint, and Project on the following clients.

 - Office 365 for Windows
 - Office 365 for Mac